 To answer these questions, we will read a collection of historical works, cultural criticism, and political philosophy.
 Readings will include works by William Shakespeare, Christopher Lasch, Ivan Illich, and Camille Paglia, as well as selections from the Book of Genesis.

-Students admitted to UATX for the full undergraduate program are automatically admitted to the high school honors program.
-High school applicants with qualifying scores (SAT ≥ 1460 | ACT ≥ 33 | CLT ≥ 105) also receive automatic admission.
+Students admitted to UATX’s full undergraduate program are automatically admitted to all High School Honors Programs.
+High school applicants with qualifying test scores (SAT ≥ 1460, ACT ≥ 33, or CLT ≥ 105) also receive automatic admission.

 Completely free (meals included).
 Participants cover their own travel/lodging.